 Health Insurance Checklist

 If you are out of your normal health insurance service area, your health insurance policy may work differently than it would at home.
-Knowing the answers to the following questions will help you with health insurance issues while you attend the University of Puget Sound.
+Knowing the answers to the following questions will help you with health insurance while you attend the University of Puget Sound.

 - If you are listed on your parents' health insurance policy, at what age do you lose coverage?